 Test everything and track everything

-Always create a unique landing page for your ad.
+Always create a unique landing page for your Google Ads.
 This is important both for tracking purposes and for conversions.
 And make sure your landing page message is well-aligned with your ad campaign.
 This will help you improve your quality score with Google and increase the click-throughs to your landing page.
 Google uses the quality score to determine whether your ad campaign is effective and relevant or not.
 Your score can also lower your ad cost, boost your reach and give you better positioning.

 Besides social media, there is really no better place to advertise than Google.
 Are you interested in learning more about using Google Ads to promote your business?
 Contact the experts at Wild Coffee Marketing.
 We deliver compelling content and proven strategies to grow organic traffic to your website.
 Contact us today to learn more.
 At Wild Coffee Marketing, we love helping our clients grow better.